Frequently Asked Questions

 What happens to the information in the legacy software system (SMS, FMS, etc.) when we Go Live?

 The legacy information will be put into a read-only mode and will be accessible through the legacy software for a time.
 Staff will be able to access the data, but will not be able to make changes after Go Live.
 At some point, after all colleges have migrated and the new system is stabilized, the legacy software will be retired, but the historical data will continue to be available (though other avenues) for reporting purposes.

 This is a very large, very complex project, with 34 institutions and the SBCTC office migrating to the new system.
-Due to the magnitude of the project, the implementation is happening in waves.
-Three pilot colleges (FirstLink colleges) have migrated and are continuing to optimize the system’s functionality, to be followed by Wave 1, Wave 2 and so on.
+Due to the magnitude of the project, the implementation is happening in phases.
+Three pilot colleges (FirstLink colleges) have migrated and are continuing to optimize the system’s functionality, to be followed by groups of other colleges in staggered phases.
 As with any project of this size, the exact timelines are somewhat fluid, with frequent review and monitoring.
 The Highline College ctcLink project team is keeping a close eye on project progress and will communicate timelines for various activities as they become clearer.
-At this time, it is expected that Highline will be included in Wave 2 or a subsequent wave.
+At this time, it is expected that Highline will be included in the deployment group set to go live in October 2020.